openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 #.
 Next to **Due Date** and **Due Time**, enter the date and time by which all
    peer assessments must be complete.

-  .. note:: The times that you set, and the times that learners see, are in Coordinated Universal Time (UTC).
+  .. note:: The times that you set, and the times that learners see, use Coordinated Universal Time (UTC).
 You might want to verify that you have specified the times that you intend by using a time zone converter such as `Time and Date Time Zone Converter